martinmkrtchian/Final-Autoresearch/program.md

 3. Print a summary table of all experiments (kept / discarded / timeout)

 ---
+## An important note

+Make sure that the model does not overfit the training dataset.
+As soon as some overfitting appears, regularize the model.

 ## Suggested Ideas to Try
 1)Switch estimator to GradientBoostingClassifier (after leakage fix)